 A restaurant and food stall at Eat Yard!
 The restaurant is essentially a warehouse down an alley way but the is good and the menu changes weekly!

 Winning loads of awards for their vegan street food!
 Vegan fish and chips 🙂

 Fumbally lane, Dublin 8

-They have veggie and meat options!
-I tried the vegetarian stew off the specials board!
-Really nice atmosphere in here!
+They have veggie, vegan and meat options!
+I tried the vegetarian stew off the specials board and the falafel wrap.
+They have a daily vegan special and there’s a really nice atmosphere in here!
+(Dog Friendly)

 20. McGuinness Take Away

 A VEGAN CHIPPER!
 By the far one of the most exciting of finds!

 Italian style restaurant with whole vegan/vegetarian menu if you ask!
 Vegan wine included 🙂